 University English Proficiency Requirement: Regardless of citizenship, all applicants whose native language is not English must submit proof of English proficiency before an admissions decision can be made.
 The University will accept TOEFL, IELTS and PTE proficiency tests.
-Review the University's requirements on the Admissions and Records website.
+Review the University's requirements on the Admissions website.

 International Students: At this time, we cannot accept international applicants who require an F-1 or J-1 visa into the CSUF/KPSA DNP CRNA program.
 Please contact International Admissions for more information.

 Academic Programs Leading to Licensure